Feverish fans fuelled virus at Italy Champion's League match - RFI

 Bergamo (Italy) (AFP)

-Ecstatic fans cheering and hugging at the Champion's League Atalanta-Valencia game in February boosted the spread of the coronavirus, the mayor of the worst-hit Italian city said Tuesday.
+Ecstatic fans cheering and hugging at the Champion's League game between Atalanta and Valencia in February boosted the spread of the coronavirus, the mayor of the worst-hit Italian city said Tuesday.

-Bergamo, in the northern Lombardy region, is now Italy's most-affected province, with nearly 6,500 infections.
+Bergamo, in the northern Lombardy region, is now Italy's worst-hit province, with nearly 6,728 infections.

-Its football team Atalanta had been having a stellar season, with a historic Champions League qualification, and its game against Spanish rival Valencia on February 19 at the San Siro stadium in Milan had been feverishly awaited by fans.
+Its football team Atalanta had been having a stellar season, with a historic Champions League qualification.
+Its game against Spanish rival Valencia on February 19 at the San Siro stadium in Milan had been feverishly awaited by fans.

 Atalanta pulled off a stunning 4-1 victory -- each goal met with shouts of glee, fans clutching at each other in excitement.